5 Ways Consultants Benefit Your Drug Launch

 Since asthma is common among children, an asthma awareness plan can help them understand their condition at a young age.
 It’s also important information share with your child’s teachers, coaches and caregivers.

 National Asthma & Allergy Awareness Month

 This National Asthma & Allergy Awareness Month, take steps to get your asthma under control.
 With allergens out in full force, May is a great time talk about how asthma affects your life and share your tips on how to manage it.
 For more information about asthma and the 2018 National Asthma & Allergy Awareness Month, visit the Asthma & Allergy Foundation of America (AAFA) website.

 About the Author

 Paige Blatchford, PharmD is a Clinical Pharmacist with the Infectious Disease/Respiratory Center of Excellence.
-She started working at Amber Pharmacy in 2014 as a pharmacy intern.
+She started working at Amber Specialty Pharmacy in 2014 as a pharmacy intern.
 After graduating with a Bachelor’s Degree in Nutrition and Health Science from the University of Nebraska-Lincoln, Paige earned her Doctor of Pharmacy Degree from the University of Nebraska-Medical Center.
-Her favorite part of working at Amber Pharmacy is being on the forefront of healthcare, educating patients on the newest medications.
-Amber Pharmacy’s expertise in specialty pharmacy and compassion for patients allows Paige to build genuine relationships with her patients, which is one reason she loves her job.
+Her favorite part of working at Amber Specialty Pharmacy is being on the forefront of healthcare, educating patients on the newest medications.
+Amber Specialty Pharmacy’s expertise in specialty pharmacy and compassion for patients allows Paige to build genuine relationships with her patients, which is one reason she loves her job.

 Outside of the office, Paige likes being active, traveling, working on “Pinterest projects” and capturing the memories with her camera.
 She and her high school sweetheart have been married for five years and they have two beautiful cats.